Slashing

 Slashing mechanisms continue evolving:

-Inactivity Leaks: Refined mechanisms perhaps replacing harsh slashing to discourage punitive forced exits.
+Inactivity Leaks: Refined mechanisms may replace harsh slashing to discourage punitive forced exits.

 Correlated Slashing Adjustments: Better formulas for scaling slashing when multiple validators fail simultaneously.